 - Minimum one year experience teaching basic skills to adults

 - Demonstrated experience with using a wide range of appropriate teaching methods, instructional materials, and forms of assessment.

 - Demonstrated ability to integrate technology to enhance instruction and familiarity with online learning management systems.

 - Awareness of diverse learning styles and demonstrated experience in applying that knowledge to the development of teaching materials as well as the delivery of instruction.

 - Flexibility, enthusiasm, and experience in furthering the educational development of adult learners from diverse backgrounds

-- Ability to work evenings and occasional weekend days
+- Ability to work evenings and occasional weekend days (for trainings)

 - Ability to work independently and prioritize competing demands.

 - Excellent verbal and written communication skills and demonstrated competence in interpersonal relationships.

 - A Masters degree in Adult Basic Education or related field.